Haplogroup O (mtDNA)

 Haplogroup O mtDNA is a haplogroup derived from haplogroup N and found in Oceania.
 Specifically, it is found among Aboriginal Australians.
 Its defining mutations are G6755A, C9140T, and G16213A.

 It is one of the rarest haplogroups.
 As of 2022, FamilyTreeDNA reports that only 4 people in their customer base who have tested their complete mitochondrial sequences are members of the haplogroup.
-YFull reports 9 known members, 8 of whom are stated to be from Australia, and that the haplogroup is at least 20,000 years old.
+YFull reports 9 known members, 8 of whom are stated to be from Australia.
+The haplogroup is 28 to 39 kilo years old.

 The following table lists relevant GenBank samples: